helto4real/lovelace-custom-cards/README.md

         Just arrived: /local/img/presence/local/tomas_presence.jpg

 ```
-The v=1.xxx is so you can make sure the broweser dont cache when you release new versions
+The v=1.xxx is so you can make sure the broweser dont cache when you release new versions.
+Just increase the version when you copied a new version to hass.

 ## The structure